What does scholarship mean at Sidcot?

 Junior School Scholarships

 The scholarship programme in the Junior School reflects the approach taken in the Senior School and is tailored to be age and talent appropriate.
 There will be opportunities to take part in enrichment programmes.
 All scholars will be mentored by the Junior School Head and invited to regular scholars’ teas where they will be encouraged to consider how they have contributed to sharing their passion and talent with their peers.

-- Senior School Scholarship applications by Monday 8 January 2018.
-Scholarship assesment Saturday 20 January 2018 with interview taking place in February.
+- Junior and Senior School Scholarship applications by Monday 7 January 2019.
+Scholarship assesment Saturday 19 January 2019 with interview taking place in February.

 To find out more please contact Admissions.
 The Scholarship Policy and application form are available below.